aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click here to show details for this section
+    Click to show details on how you can rename your CLI assistant and the syntax used to invoke automations
   </summary>

   The commands erina (macOS/Linux) and erina.cmd (Windows) can be renamed to some other name you like.
 The commands can be set up in the same way as the tagui / tagui.cmd above to be accessible from any folder.
 The command basically interprets this general syntax `erina single-word-action fillers options/parameters fillers single-or-multi-word-context` to call run the corresponding automation flow `action_context` with `options/parameters`.